memory2-app/changelog/index.md

 title: Memory2 Changelog
 ---

+# 2025-11-30 — app 1.19
+* Fix: possible race condition in add memory view by @avuori
+* Fix: memory leak with logs by @avuori

 # 2025-11-30 — app 1.18
 * Fix: layout bug with quick actions by @avuori
 * Fix: assistant should avoid reading aloud asterisks in lists by @avuori